 Shoot 8 – Eilean Donan Castle Sunset

 One of the most quintessential Scottish castles is undoubtedly the majestic Eilean Donan Castle.
-During our October, 2016 trip, we arrived just in time for one of the most spectacular sunsets I have ever seen.
+During my October, 2016 trip, I arrived just in time for one of the most spectacular sunsets I have ever seen.
 The sky was on fire, and the dazzling light continued for nearly an hour before the sun disappeared below the horizon.
 During blue hour, the exterior of the castle is lit with soft orange light that makes this quintessential castle pop against the deep blue of the fading light.

 Day 4 – October 20th – Isle of Skye